fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVmStaleAdObject.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppVmStaleAdObject** cmdlet gets objects in azure_2 Active Directory that are associated with azure_2 RemoteApp virtual machines that no longer exist.
+The **Get-AzureRemoteAppVmStaleAdObject** cmdlet gets objects in Azure Active Directory that are associated with Azure RemoteApp virtual machines that no longer exist.
 This cmdlet displays the name of each object that it gets.

 ## EXAMPLES